dataforseo/TypeScriptClient/docs/interfaces/IAiOverviewReference.md

 > `optional` **title**: `string`

-title of a given shopping element
+title of a given link element

 #### Defined in

-main.ts:36453
+main.ts:29269

 ***